Dairy free Potato Salad with Purslane and Fresh Herbs (dairy-free, gluten-free, grain-free)

 It has potatoes, green onions, a creamy dressing, and even some fresh herbs for those of us who like extra pizazz and who aren’t content with just potatoes in a salad.

-But on the inside, this potato salad is far from average.
+But on the inside, this dairy free potato salad is far from average.

 You might even say that it has some mighty superpowers.
 Superfood superpowers, that is.